Skylar-Ennenga/FrontEndSpec-Advanved-React-Ecommerce-WebApp-TypeScript/README.md

   - Store essential user data (`name`, `id`, `loggedIn` status) using `sessionStorage` and `localStorage` to persist across sessions.

 - **Order Management**:
-  - by Checking out you add an order to the customer that is logged in.
+  - Checking out adds an order to the currently logged-in customer.
   - Integration with Redux to manage the state of orders within the application.

 - **Shopping Cart**: